Eating Disorder Hotlines

 - Experiencing a lack of control over problematic eating behaviors.

-- Avoiding the severity of the situation, such as making light of or becoming defensive when confronted by others about your abnormal eating.
+- Avoiding the severity of the situation, such as making light of or becoming defensive when confronted by others about your eating patterns.

 - Feeling shame and guilt about your eating habits.